jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

 ### 20 Restrictions on sale or supply of new medicines
 (1) Except as provided in sections 25, 26(4), 28, 30, 31, and 32, this section applies to new medicines.
-(2) No person shall—any medicine to which this section applies before the consent or provisional consent of the Minister to the distribution of the medicine has been given by notice, or otherwise than in accordance with such conditions as may be imposed by the Minister on giving his or her consent or provisional consent and set out in the notice.
+(2) No person shall—any medicine to which this section applies before the consent, consent by verification, or provisional consent of the Minister to the distribution of the medicine has been given by notice, or otherwise than in accordance with such conditions as may be imposed by the Minister on giving his or her consent, consent by verification, or provisional consent and set out in the notice.
   (a) sell; or
   (b) distribute by way of gift or loan or sample or in any other way; or (c) advertise the availability of—